nruffing/data-grid-vue/vuepress/shared/features.md

   * If using the default data contracts (i.e. PageDataRequest and PageData) just a valid POST url is required to be configured
   * Optional hooks for modifying/replacing the Request and converting the returned data to a PageData object
   * If using an ASP.NET Core API with EF Core or any other ORM leveraging IQueryable [this library](https://github.com/nruffing/data-grid-vue-dotnet) can be used to automatically apply the PageDataRequest to an IQueryable.
+  * Specify user and grid identifier that will be sent with page data requests.
 * Sorting
   * Single and multiple column sorting
   * Enabled per column